 More than 60 Syracuse University faculty members are associates of PARCC.

-PARCC is an interdisciplinary program devoted to advancing the theory and practice of the analysis of conflict, the resolution of conflict, collaborative problem solving, and collaborative governance.
-The primary goals of the program are to develop knowledge about the context and stages of different conflicts and, on that basis, to assess and teach alternate methods of conflict resolution.
+PARCC is an interdisciplinary program devoted to advancing the theory and practice of the analysis of conflict, the resolution of conflict, collaborative action, and collaborative governance.
+The primary goals of the program are to develop knowledge about the context and stages of different conflicts and, on that basis, to assess and teach alternate methods of conflict transformation.
 A special interest is the emergence of collaborative problem solving as a critical skill set for the public sector.
-The diverse backgrounds of PARCC faculty members and graduate students reflect the program’s emphasis on interdisciplinary research and theory building.
-They are drawn from the departments of anthropology, geography, history, international relations, political science, public administration, social science, and sociology and from the schools of law, education, public communications, management, and human services and visual and performing arts.
+The diverse backgrounds of PARCC faculty associates and graduate students reflect the program’s emphasis on interdisciplinary research and theory building.
+Faculty come from the departments of anthropology, geography, history, international relations, political science, public administration, social science, and sociology and from the schools of law, education, public communications, management, human services, and visual and performing arts.

 The research interests of PARCC associates may be characterized by a series of questions: What are the significant differences and similarities of various kinds of conflicts?
 How can theory be made applicable to the work of practitioners and the experience of practitioners contribute to the refinement of theory?
 How can governments work more collaboratively with citizens?
 How can groups unite to address social issues?
 What are the appropriate strategies at different stages of conflicts?
 How can intractable conflicts be moved to the stage where de-escalation can take place?
 What kinds of conflict resolution and collaborative methods are effective for different circumstances?
 How can we move from destructive to constructive conflicts?

-Program associates are engaged in studies that relate to collaborative governance, collaborative public management, foreign policy decision making during crises, cultural aspects of conflict, geo-political ideologies, ethnic conflicts, nonviolent means of protest, gender and conflict, community organizing efforts, alternative dispute resolution methods, conflict transformation, interpersonal violence, prevention of disputes through increased public participation in environmental matters, and de-escalating initiatives and peacemaking in Arab-Israeli relations.
-Other activities of the program include a theory-building seminar, working groups organized around specific research topics, a conflict forum speaker series, and conferences focused on conflict related topics.
+Program associates are engaged in studies that relate to collaborative governance, collaborative public management, foreign policy decision making during crises, cultural aspects of conflict, geo-political ideologies, ethnic conflicts, labor studies, nonviolent means of protest, gender and conflict, community organizing efforts, alternative dispute resolution methods, conflict transformation, interpersonal violence, prevention of disputes through increased public participation in environmental matters, and de-escalating initiatives and peacemaking.
+Other activities of the program include a theory-building seminar, working groups organized around specific research topics, a conflict forum speaker series, and interdisciplinary conferences and publications focused on conflict-related topics.
 PARCC provides skills workshops and trains students as facilitators who work in the community and train other students.
 PARCC’s EPARCC collection of teaching cases and simulations is used globally.
 PARCC is a base for graduate studies in collaborative governance, collaborative public management, conflict analysis and conflict resolution.
-Twelve-credit Certificates of Advanced Study (CAS) in conflict resolution are awarded to students who meet the established certificate requirements as they complete a graduate degree from SU or the State University of New York College of Environmental Science and Forestry.
-Mid-career managers may complete the certificate as an independent graduate program.
+A Certificate of Advanced Study (CAS) in Conflict and Collaboration is awarded to students who meet the established certificate requirements as they complete a graduate degree from SU or the State University of New York College of Environmental Science and Forestry.
+The CAS may also be completed as a stand-alone program in person or online.

-Most students pursuing the International Relations, MA degree take advantage of the global program offerings.
-Many students choose to find internships abroad and may choose to study at one of several overseas centers.
+Most students pursuing the International Relations, MA degree take advantage of Syracuse Abroad offerings.
+Many students choose to find internships abroad and may choose to study at one of seven overseas centers.